-Let’s Talk About Depression
+Let’s Talk

-October is National Depression Screening Month
+October is National Depression Awareness Month

 Health screenings are a necessary and important part of looking out for our wellbeing.
 But for too many people, that doesn’t include mental health screenings.
-October is National Depression Screening Month, a time set aside to remind everyone of the importance of addressing your mental health as much as your physical health.
+October is National Depression Awareness Month, a time set aside to remind everyone of the importance of addressing your mental health as much as your physical health.

 The City of Philadelphia Department of Behavioral Health and Intellectual disAbilities (DBHIDS) is here to help.